infastin/bigint.cpp/README.md

 	unsigned long ula = a.to_ulong();
 	unsigned long long ulla = a.to_ullong();

-	/* Byte array consists of groups of 4 bytes, the last byte represents the sign */ std::string v = a.to_byte_array();
+	/* The byte array consists of groups of 4 bytes, the last byte represents the sign */ std::string v = a.to_byte_array();
 	bigint e = bigint::from_byte_array(v);
 	bigint f = bigint::from_byte_array(v.data(), v.size());